didoslavov/rButler/README.md

 cd rbutler
 ```

+### Unix based OS

 #### Server Setup

 Open a new terminal window/tab in the root directory of your project.

-To set up the server, run the following commands:
+To set up the server, run the following command:

 ```bash
 ./server_setup.sh